clearlinux/swupd-client/docs/swupd.1.rst

        Do not delete the swupd state directory content after updating the system.

-    -  ``-T, --migrate``

-       Perform an update to the local user mix content, enabling swupd to use content from both upstream, and the local system.

     -  ``-a, --allow-mix-collisions``

        Ignore and continue if custom user content conflicts with upstream